2nd annual 'Kickoff To Christmas' raises money for families in need

 COAL VALLEY, Ill. — Stephaine and Toney Genova are used to going all out on their yard decorations for the Christmas holiday, and this year is no exception.

-The Coal Valley couple have been filling the front of their house with all sorts of inflatables - both familiar Christmas faces and some unexpected ones - since 2007, when they had a house fire.
+The Coal Valley couple has been filling the front of their house with all sorts of inflatables - both familiar Christmas faces and some unexpected ones - since 2007, when they had a house fire.
 As Stephaine explains, it gave their kids something to look forward to.

 Since then, they've added dozens of new inflatables every year, until they reached 2020 massive, 130 inflatable display.
 Several soar into the air, such as the 26-foot-tall snowman, towering over the entire neighborhood.